-As with people, your French Bulldog can get respiratory infections that make them sneeze and sniffle.
-However, your Frenchies cold symptoms could also indicate a more serious condition.
+As with humans, French Bulldogs can get respiratory infections that cause them to sneeze, sniffle, and have runny noses.
+However, your Frenchie’s cold symptoms could also be symptomatic of something more serious.

 Colds are upper respiratory infections, and they cause the following symptoms:

 |Mild fever||Loss of appetite|